 Central Asia is west of China, south of Russia, and north of Afghanistan.
 The western border of this region runs along the Caspian Sea.
 Central Asia is politically divided into five countries: Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, and Kyrgyzstan.
 Given that the name of each of these countries ends in "-stan," Central Asia is sometimes informally referred to as "The Stans."
 The region covers a total area of 1,545,741 square miles and has a population size of just over 69.78 million individuals.
 Central Asia played an important role in the transportation of goods between China and Europe during the Silk Road trading era.

-South Asia is the area located south of the other Asian regions.
-It has a peninsula-like shape, which is bordered by three bodies of water: the Indian Ocean to the south, the Bay of Bengal to the east, and the Arabian Sea to the west.
-The region is also referred to as the Indian subcontinent.
-South Asia is politically divided into eight autonomous countries: Sri Lanka, Bangladesh, India, Afghanistan, Pakistan, Bhutan, Nepal, and the Maldives.
+South Asia has a peninsula-like shape that is bordered by three bodies of water: the Indian Ocean to the south, the Bay of Bengal to the east, and the Arabian Sea to the west.
+The region includes Indian subcontinent and surrounding countries.
+South Asia is politically divided into 9 autonomous countries: Sri Lanka, Bangladesh, India, Afghanistan, Pakistan, Bhutan, Nepal, Iran, and the Maldives.
 The region covers a total area of roughly two million square miles and has a population size of more than 1.74 billion, which is nearly a quarter of the global population.
 Additionally, South Asia has the distinction of being the most densely populated area in the world.

 West Asia is located in the area between Central Asia and Africa, south of Eastern Europe.
 The majority of the region is often referred to as the Middle East, although it geographically excludes the mainland of Egypt (which is culturally considered a Middle Eastern country).
-West Asia is politically divided into 18 countries: Georgia, Armenia, Azerbaijan, Turkey, Cyprus, Syria, Lebanon, Palestine, Jordan, Iraq, Iran, Kuwait, Bahrain, Qatar, Saudi Arabia, United Arab Emirates, Oman, and Yemen.
+West Asia is politically divided into 18 states: Georgia, Armenia, Azerbaijan, Turkey, Cyprus, Syria, Lebanon, Israel, Palestine, Jordan, Iraq, Kuwait, Bahrain, Qatar, Saudi Arabia, United Arab Emirates, Oman, and Yemen.
 It also includes the Sinai Peninsula of Egypt.
 The region covers a total area of around 2.415 million square miles and has a population size of 313.428 million.